nonwiz/basic_pg/readme.md

 ## Problem 7
 Check if an input integer number is a prime

+Ask user to input a number and return whether it is a prime number or not.

 ## Problem 8 -
 Simple Login / Signup

+When the program is run, give users three options, one for login, another for signup, and last for exit.
+If the user enter login, the login should compared with the existing account.
+If user selected signup, the signup should ask basic information from user like name, username, and password, in which later on user can login with that credential.

 ## Problem 9
 Remove duplicate word or phrase from the list

+Consider having a list, just remove the duplicate and return back the list.